w3f/research/docs/polkadot/implementors-guide/guide.md

 #### Description

-The Candidate Backing subsystem determines whether parachain blocks are valid or not.
-When run as a validator or fisherman, this subsystem actually validates incoming candidates.
+The Candidate Backing subsystem ensures at least one preliminary validator commits to each parablock's correctness.
+Parablocks for which no validator will assert correctness are discarded.
+If the block later proves invalid, the initial backers are slashable; this gives polkadot a rational threat model during subsequent stages.

 Its role is to produce backed candidates for inclusion in new relay-chain blocks.
 It does so by issuing signed [Statements](#Statement-type) and tracking received statements signed by other validators.
 Once enough statements are received, they can be combined into backing for specific candidates.